 To install from source, see the development instructions.

 Experimental shell completion for the command line tool is available, provided

 click) but it is not enabled by default.
 To

 enable it, run this command once (for Bash):

 source <(_YKMAN_COMPLETE=bash_source ykman | sudo tee /etc/bash_completion.d/ykman)

-More information on shell completion is available here: https://click.palletsprojects.com/en/8.0.x/shell-completion
+More information on shell completion (including instructions for zch) is available here: https://click.palletsprojects.com/en/8.0.x/shell-completion